The experience of a New York City Christmas vacation is magical.

 Affiliate Disclosure: There are affiliate links throughout this post.
 This means if you click on a link and purchase a product through that link, then I will receive a small commission for the referral.
 And that is kinda cool.

-- How to do New York City on a budget (ha, not even close).
+- How do you do New York City on a budget (ha, not even close)?

-- 10 ways to avoid the crowds (impossible).
+- Ten ways to avoid the crowds (impossible).

 - Experience the best rooftop bars (traveling with kids).